 2. Express your gratitude

 After you explore what financial wellness benefits you might offer, a heartfelt thank you note can also go a long way in showing how much you appreciate your employees.
 (And there’s data to back it up!)
 Write holiday cards and include a simple gift card to a coffee shop or local retailer to spread end-of-year cheer and remind your employees you value all that they do.
+Also, consider how your gratitude can help them have a better work-life balance—yoga class passes or movie tickets can help them take time out of their busy schedule to enjoy with friends and family.

-3. Get honest feedback
+3. Gather honest feedback

 One of the best ways to show someone you value them?
 Ask for their opinions.
 Collect honest feedback from your employees at the end of this year, asking them what benefits they would find most helpful, what they like about their job, what they’d like to see improved, and any other comments they care to leave.
 It can be helpful to make this feedback anonymous so people feel more comfortable sharing their honest thoughts.

-Continue COVID contingency planning
+Continue contingency planning for the future

 1. Review your PTO policy